rdey/graphql-bundle-fork/docs/annotations/annotations-reference.md

   or
 - The type(s) specified in the `targetQueryTypes` attribute of the `@Provider` annotation if it's defined.
   or
-- The root Query type of the default schema (defined in configuration at key `overblog_graphql.definitions.schema.query` or `overblog_graphql.definitions.schema.default.query`).
+- The root Query type of the default schema (defined in configuration at key `redeye_graphql.definitions.schema.query` or `redeye_graphql.definitions.schema.default.query`).

 The class exposing the query(ies) must be declared as a [service](https://symfony.com/doc/current/service_container.html).